Asmaa-Refat/Clothes-Online-Shopping-BankMisrGP/README.md

 ## For installing Angular -->   npm install -g @angular/cli

 ## For creating new project --> ng new <projectName>

+## For running the project --> ng serve

-## For installing Bootstrap --> npm i bootstrap --save
+## For installing Bootstrap --> npm i bootstrap --save (we should run the project again after installing Bootstrap)